 - Michael-Brian Ogawa (2012).
 The Role of School Librarians in Establishing and Facilitating Professional Learning Communities.

 - Joshua Mika (2012).
 Discriminating Tastes: Editing Siam’s Patrimony and the Birth of the ‘National Library,’ 1905-1925.

 - Matthew Yim (2007).
 A Discourse on Shadows: Archive Ideals and Ideal Archives.
 How Access and Preservation Shape the Performance of Archival Discourse.

-We encourage all thesis students to post their work in the ScholarSpace institutional repository: http://scholarspace.manoa.
+We encourage all Plan A students to submit their thesis to the university’s ScholarSpace institutional repository.